temporalio/documentation/docs/go/workflows.md

 log.Println("Started workflow", "WorkflowID", we.GetID(), "RunID", we.GetRunID())
 ```

+In the above example, client is imported from "go.temporal.io/sdk/client". 'c' is the temporal client instantiated outside of the snippet.
 Here we execute a workflow by its type name, namely `MySimpleWorkflow`.
 By default, the
 Workflow type is the name of the Workflow function, for example:

 ```go